Current switching behavior mediated via hinge modes in higher-order topological phases using altermagnets: Model

-\textit{Model:---} To begin with, we consider our system to be composed of a 3D first order TI placed on top of 2D $d$-wave AMs as schematically illustrated in Fig.~\ref{Fig1}.
-This can be described by the following tight-binding Hamiltonian in the momentum space on a cubic lattice as~ \cite{Zhang2009,Benalcazar2017_3DTI,Tomas2022},
+To begin with, we consider our system to be composed of a 3D first order TI placed on top of 2D $d$-wave AM with $d_{x^2-y^2}$ symmetry as schematically illustrated in Fig.~\ref{Fig1}(a).
+The other layer with $d_{x^2-z^2}$ symmetry is attached at the $y=0$ surface of the 3D TI layer as shown in Fig.~\ref{Fig1}(b).
+This can be described by the following tight-binding Hamiltonian in the momentum space on a cubic lattice as~\cite{Zhang2009,Benalcazar2017,Tomas2022},

 with,